 - (a) All earnings, including overtime, must be paid either weekly or fortnightly in the employer's time on a day to be fixed by the employer.
-Payment will be no later than Thursday in the pay week. - (b) Once fixed, the pay day must not be altered more than once in three months. - (c) All earnings, including overtime, must be paid within two days of the expiration of the pay period in which they accrue. - (d) Notwithstanding anything contained in this clause, the employer must pay to an employee who leaves or is dismissed all money due to the employee within two working days. - (e) The employer may pay an employee by electronic funds transfer to a bank account nominated by an employee. - (f) Section 536 of the Act requires the employer to give a pay slip to an employee within one working day of paying an amount to the employee in relation to the performance of work.
-The Fair Work Regulations 2009 specify the information that must be included in a pay slip.
+Payment will be no later than Thursday in the pay week period. - (b) Once fixed, the pay day must not be altered more than once in three months. - (c) All earnings, including overtime, must be paid within two days of the expiration of the pay period in which they accrue. - (d) Notwithstanding anything contained in this clause, the employer must pay to an employee who leaves or is dismissed all money due to the employee within two working days. - (e) The employer may pay an employee by electronic funds transfer to a bank account nominated by an employee.